adegbengaagoro/etz-encryptor/README.md

 ### Context

-The etranzact SwitchIT infrastructure is an API for eTranzact's Corporate Payment Systems which when fully integrated allows clients to carry out funds trnasfer, perform utility bill payments, bulk transfers to recipients etc.
+The eTranzact SwitchIT infrastructure is an API designed for eTranzact's Corporate Payment Systems.
+When fully integrated, it enables clients to:

+Perform fund transfers
+Pay utility bills
+Execute bulk payments to multiple recipients
-In order to utilize the API, eTranzact will provide you with the following:
+To access the API, eTranzact provides the following credentials:

-- Terminal ID
+Terminal ID
-- A pin
+PIN
-- A MasterKey for pin Encryption
+MasterKey for PIN encryption

-Traditionally, eTranzact will give you encryption references but they are focused on PHP, C# and Java.
+Traditionally, eTranzact offers encryption references primarily for PHP, C#, and Java.

-This is where **etz-encryptor** comes in, it is focused on providing the same functionality to the NodeJS community
+This is where etz-encryptor comes in—it extends the same encryption functionality to the Node.js community, making it easier for developers to integrate with the SwitchIT infrastructure.

 ### Usage